Province Guide

 Metro Vancouver and Fraser Valley

-All four reverse mortgage lenders are active in Metro Vancouver and the Fraser Valley.
+All five lenders are active in Metro Vancouver and the Fraser Valley.
 Home values here are among the highest in Canada — detached homes in Vancouver proper regularly exceed $2 million, while the Fraser Valley and suburban municipalities offer somewhat lower but still substantial values.
 The high values mean larger reverse mortgage advances and more competitive attention from lenders.

 For very high-value properties, note that Equitable Bank has a standard maximum loan size of $800,000 (with exceptions for larger deals).
 CHIP and Bloom do not publish hard maximums, though all lenders have internal limits based on property value and borrower age.